 Pests - Spider Mites

-Spider mites are little Acari mites that are smaller than 1mm in size and vary in a range of colours.
+Spider mites belong to the subclass Acari mites and are smaller than 1mm in size and vary in a range of colours.
 Spider mites are a part of the Tetranychidae family which includes over 1000 species.

 There are many different mites but only a few are common to specific plants including, two spotted mite, hemp russet mite, broad mite, black spotted mites, red spotted mites and oriental mite.